End-Stage Alcoholism

 What Is End-Stage Alcoholism?

-End-stage alcoholism is the final stage of alcoholism.
-This stage is the most destructive.
+End-stage alcoholism is the final, most destructive stage of alcoholism.
 Typically, an individual reaches end-stage alcoholism after years of alcohol abuse.
-At this point, people who have spent years drinking may have developed numerous health and mental conditions in addition to their alcohol abuse.
-The individual may have isolated themselves, lost their job, or damaged major organs in the body.
-Another consequence is the risk to their overall health as the organs shut down.
+At this point, people who have spent years drinking may have developed health issues and mental health conditions in addition to their alcohol abuse.
+Major organ damage and failure often occur during this time, as well as interpersonal consequences like isolation and job loss.

 What Are The Stages Of Alcoholism?

-Alcohol abuse has many stages.
-The stages of alcohol abuse are broken down into 6 categories.
-These are:
+Alcohol abuse has many stages, and these stages are broken down into six categories, including:

 Social Drinking

 The first stage is social drinking.
 This is a comparatively non-threatening level of drinking, which may not always lead to alcohol abuse.
-This is generally consuming a few drinks when out with friends.
+This often looks entails consuming a few drinks when out with friends.

 Binge Drinking